istio/istio.io/content/en/docs/tasks/traffic-management/locality-load-balancing/failover/index.md

 Before proceeding, be sure to complete the steps under [before you begin](/docs/tasks/traffic-management/locality-load-balancing/before-you-begin).

-In this task, you will use the `Sleep` pod in `region1.zone1` as the source of requests to the `HelloWorld` service.
+In this task, you will use the `curl` pod in `region1.zone1` as the source of requests to the `HelloWorld` service.
 You will then trigger failures that will cause failover between localities in the following sequence: